 One of the primary goals of the Continuum of Care is to link persons to mainstream resources.
 In order for people to successfully exit the homeless system, they have to have access to stable housing which means a stable source of income.
 Emergency shelters work to ensure that each person leaving the shelter has a source of income either through benefits that they are eligible to receive or a job.

 Those at-risk of homelessness are assisted with similar access to services in addition to short-term rent or utility assistance.
-Other services available in Passaic County are included in the table in the Unique Appendix.
+Other services available in Passaic County include the following: